Franciszek Jarecki: Defection

 A few months later, another Polish pilot, Zdzisław Jażwinski, escaped with a MiG-15 to Bornholm.
 Three years later, four students of Dęblin's school escaped in two Yakovlev Yak-18 planes, crossing Czechoslovakia to land near Vienna in neutral Austria.
 The leaflets used in Operation Moolah during the Korean War carried a photo of Jarecki.

 Later life

 After some time in London, England, Jarecki moved to the United States, living in Pennsylvania until his death on October 24, 2010.
 He achieved a college degree at Alliance College, and went into business, owning a factory in Fairview, Pennsylvania, called Jarecki Valves, and Commodore Downs, a local horse racing track.
 The uniform in which he escaped can be seen at the National Air and Space Museum in Washington, D.C.
 In 2006, Polish TV Station TVN made a film, Jarecki, which is part of the "Great Escapes" series.
-The series shows stories about Poles who escaped the country between 1944–1989 and chose freedom in the West.
+The series shows stories about Poles who escaped the country between 1944–1989 and chose a life in the West.